jdmonin/JSettlers2/doc/Readme.developer.md

 to
 `import soc.debug.D;`

+To show hidden/private player details, activate and use the "Fully Observable" or "VP Observable" inactive game option:

+- `PLAY_VPO`: Show all players' VP/dev card info
+- `PLAY_FO`: Show all player info as fully observable: Resources, VP/dev cards

+(For activation process, search this file for "Inactive Options".)

 To print the contents of messages sent between the server and client, start the client with vm argument `-Djsettlers.debug.traffic=Y` (this goes before `-jar` if using the command line).
 This works for the player client and the robot client, including